Sweet Moroccan Mint Tea (Hot or Iced) ~ this refreshing staple of North African culture is easy to make and incredibly refreshing.

 I always find January 1st to be a little unsettling.
 With all the distraction of the holidays suddenly gone, it’s daunting to be facing the blank slate of the New Year squarely in the face.
 The tree is still up in the living room, giving off last gasps of holiday pheromones as it dries to a crisp.
 One daughter is still here with us for two more days, and I know I need to make the most of every last moment.
 But there is so much to get to.
-A once in a blue moon calendar glitch had Christmas and New Year’s both fall on garbage pick up day, so we’re awash in the ‘reminders’ of our own celebrations.
+A once in a blue moon calendar glitch had Christmas and New Year’s both fall on garbage pick up day, so we’re awash in the remains of our celebrations.
 Aaaaaand we just found out we have to move again…this will be the fourth time in the last few years.
 And my husband is recovering from back surgery… no bending or lifting of any kind.
 Yikes.
 You’ll understand if I’m a little distracted for the next month or so.

 - Strongly brewed green tea